-$$AE(i) = MF{sim}(i) - MF(i)$$ (6)
+$$AE(i) = MF{sim}(i) - MF(i)$$ (7)

-$$MAE = \frac{1}{N} \sum{i} |AE(i)| \tag{7}$$
+$$MAE = \frac{1}{N} \sum{i} |AE(i)| \tag{8}$$

 Therein, N stands for the number of pairs of the erroneous flip-flop and the downstream flip-flop, MF(i) represents the error propagation probability evaluated by the analytical techniques for pair i, and $MF{sim}(i)$ denotes the probability evaluated using the Monte Carlo simulation for pair i.
+In the conventional technique, MF(i) is performed by multiplying LMF obtained with CCM and TMF{org} as shown in Eq.
+(1), only at the final node.
+In the proposed technique, on the other hand, multiplication of LMF and divided TMF is performed at each node.

-Figure 6 presents experimentally obtained results without temporal masking disablement ((a) p(enable) = 1.0) and with p(enable) set to 1/3 (b) using ITC 99 benchmark circuit b01.
-In Fig. 6, the x axis shows the names of the erroneous flip-flop and the downstream flip-flop; the y axis shows AE.
+Figure 6 presents experimentally obtained results without temporal masking disablement ((a) p(enable) = 1.0) and with p(enable) set to 1/3 [23] (b) using ITC 99 benchmark circuit b01.
+In Fig. 6, the x axis shows the names of the erroneous flip-flop and the downstream flip-flop.
+The y axis shows AE.
 The proposed technique improves the average AE by 47.3% and 78.9% when the respective p(enable) are 1.0 and 1/3.
 In Fig. 6(a), AE of path between stato[0] and outp is unchanged because the path does not include a re-convergent path.
-When p(enable) is 1.0 and 1/3, the AE of path between stato[0] and stato[0] is worse because of inaccuracy inherent in the logical masking analysis technique.
+When p(enable) is 1.0, the AE of path between stato[0] and stato[0] is worse because of inaccuracy inherent in the logical masking analysis technique.
 MAE evaluation for ITC 99 and ISCAS 89 benchmark circuits is depicted in Fig. 7.
 Compared with the conventional technique, the proposed technique improves average MAE by 37.8% and 70.5%, respectively, when p(enable) is 1.0 and p(enable) is 1/3.
 The proposed technique improves MAE for all circuits.
-The conventional technique underestimates the propagation probability of flipflops with low p(enable) because the temporal masking disablement is not considered.
-Thus the smaller p(enable) is, the more the proposed technique improves the accuracy.
-The proposed technique requires more analysis time than the conventional technique to calculate MF using circuits annotated with divided TMF.
-We evaluate the runtime
+The conventional technique underestimates the propagation probability of flip-flops with low p(enable) because the temporal masking disablement is not considered.
+Thus in particular, the proposed technique is superior to the conventional

-Figure 6.
-Absolute Error of the experimentally obtained result for b01 using conventional and proposed techniques when (a) p(enable) is 1 and (b) p(enable) is 1/3.
+Fig.6 Absolute Error of the experimentally obtained result for b01 using conventional and proposed techniques when (a) p(enable) is 1 and (b) p(enable) is 1/3.

-Figure 7.
-Mean Absolute Error of the experimentally obtained result obtained using the conventional technique and the proposed technique when (a) p(enable) is 1 and (b) p(enable) is 1/3.
+Fig.7 Mean Absolute Error of the experimentally obtained result obtained using the conventional technique and the proposed technique when (a) p(enable) is 1 and (b) p(enable) is 1/3.